Meadowsys/wiwi/src/serialiser/spec.md

 This array is not grouped by objects, but rather by the keys of each object.
 You could think of it like a specialised type for many homogenous arrays, each tagged with a key, holding values, side by side, but serialised/deserialised transparently into an array of objects.

-Write the marker for this type of object, followed by length of array (or number of objects), then the amount of keys in each object (see [section on collection variants]). <!-- TODO: specify length variant ordering or whatever, since theres two unrelated lengths here, we kinda need specify both seperately in some kinda matrix type thing --> Then, for each key, encode the key itself (including the type marker), then encode the type marker for the value, then encode all the values for each object in the array (without type marker) (ie. `array[0].value`, then `array[1].value`, then `array[2].value`, etc, in a sequence, under the key).
+Write the marker for this type of object, followed by length of array (or number of objects), then the amount of keys in each object (see [section on collection variants]).
+Then, for each key, encode the key itself (including the type marker), then encode the type marker for the value, then encode all the values for each object in the array (without type marker) (ie. `array[0].value`, then `array[1].value`, then `array[2].value`, etc, in a sequence, under the key).

 - Part of "Array of objects" group of specialisations
 - All objects consist of the same set of known keys